lakeraai/lakera/README.md

 * **Stress tests**: Automatically profile your models against real-world variations in the input, detect (un)stable input regions of your model and highlights them to you.

-* **Failure clustering**: MLTest automatically clusters failure cases of your models to highlight systematic performance drops.
+* **Failure clustering**: MLTest automatically identifies and clusters failure cases of your models to highlight systematic performance drops.

 * **Performance unit tests**: These tests detects and highlight slices of your dataset where the model exhibits lower performance than expected.